UEC European Track Championships: Founding of the modern Elite Championships

 In 2010 the UEC instigated a significant overhaul of how cyclists qualify for the Olympic Games.
 As a result, the European Championships was also introduced for elite level European cyclists.
 The first elite championships thereafter took place at the beginning of November 2010.
 It followed the same ten event schedule for the 2012 Olympics but also included the Madison "due to popular demand".
 Over the following decade the event grew to include a full programme of World Championship disciplines.

 Prior to 2010, championship events were run under the same name, but solely for junior and under-23 cyclists, and the 2010 event is therefore recognised as the first elite level senior championships.
 The first European Track Championships of any description were held in Berlin in 1886 and featured only 5 km and 10 km men's scratch races.
 Since 2010, separate annual European championships for under-23 and junior riders have continued, but described explicitly as such.

 The most successful nation since the inauguration of the elite event is Great Britain, the event's genesis coinciding with Britain's rise to dominance in world track cycling.
 The most successful individual rider in the history of the Elite event is Katie Archibald of Great Britain, who has won, as of the 2023 UEC European Track Championships, 20 European titles.
 Among nations in the championships, aside from Great Britain itself, only Russia, Germany, Netherlands and France have won more gold medals than Archibald.

 Other European track cycling competitions

 The UEC agreed with the governing bodies of six other major European sports from 2018 to integrate its four Olympic-class events, including track cycling, into the new European Championships event on a quadrennial basis.
-Beginning with 2018, every fourth edition of the competition will form part of the multi-sport event.
+Beginning with 2018, every fourth edition of the competition was to form part of the multi-sport event.
+The event, however, was cancelled in 2026 and the Championships returned to a stand-alone format.